 |Assessment of Parenting Competency in Mothers with Mental Illness|

-A book with ideas about whether a person with mental illness will be a good parent.
+This book has a comprehensive approach for deciding whether or not a person with mental illness will be a good parent.

 |Augmentative and Alternative Communication (4th Edition)|

 This book explains communication technologies that help people meet their communication needs.